rails/rails/guides/source/constant_autoloading_and_reloading.md

 is `Image`.
 Gotcha!

 The last scenario (3) may be surprising.
 Why isn't `Hotel::Image` autoloaded?

-Constant autoloading cannot happen at that point because Ruby is able to resolve `Image` as a top-level constant, in consequence autoloading is not triggered.
+Because Ruby is able to resolve `Image` as a top-level constant, so autoloading does not even get a chance.

 Most of the time, these kind of ambiguities can be resolved using qualified constants.
 In this case we would write